justinhorner/PinboardToHTML/README.md

 # Tags

-The (optional) Tags parameter in the config.json file is a string with each value seperated by an empty space ' ' (just link in Pinboard)
+The (optional) Tags parameter in the config.json file allows you to only back up bookmarks that meet certain criteria.
+The value should be a string with each tag being separated by an empty string (e.g. 'bookmarks news').  **The Tags field is limited to 3 tags**